 Do you experience a disability?
 Are you a carer?
 Are you affected by disability?
 Would you appreciate more information about disability?
 Do you want a real say in access matters in Midlothian?
 Would you like to be involved in decisions that affect you?
 Do you think you are given enough thought and consideration by those who make the decisions?

 Do you want your ideas to be heard and understood?

 Join Midlothian Disability Access Panel and have your voice heard.

+Contacts:

+Mike Harrison, Chair;

+chairman@MidDAP.org.uk

-Contact: Mike Harrison, Chair; & 0131 448 0930 Chairman@MidDAP.org.uk Karl Vanters, Secretary to the Panel & 0790 305 9074 karl.vanters@midlothian.gov.uk what is an Access Panel?
+Karl Vanters, Secretary to the Panel 0790 305 9074

+What is an Access Panel?

 Local groups of volunteers, including disabled people, carers and people with a genuine interest in access who work for better access for disabled people in their local community.
-Our panel is involved in many of the following:
+Our panel is involved in many of the following:Reviewing building standards/planning applications.

-Reviewing building standards/ planning applications.
 Being the first point of contact with local authorities and other public bodies on access issues.

 We meet locally within Midlothian 3 to 4 times a year.
-We Publish Access guides and leaflets and posters to raise awareness
+We publish an Access Guide to commercial premises in Midlothian and leaflets and posters to raise awareness